dshupp/KQTrueSkill/README.md

             - How much does local league night data improve the accuracy of rankings in tournaments?
             - How much does it change my ranking to exclude tournaments from back when I sucked How does changing the algorithm affect its performance?
             - How does weighting the impact of queens vs drones affect predictiveness
+            - How does messing with Beta

     Current Priority: add all touramnet KO & Group stages from all KQ invitationals